Acute Stress Reaction

 An acute stress reaction is a common, and even expected, reaction to life-threatening traumatic events.
 The Los Angeles wildfires have been a highly traumatic event for survivors, as well as their family, friends and witnesses.
 The whole city has been impacted.
 It is likely that we will cope with a variety of emotional and mental health problems in the aftermath.

 Stress can amplify preexisting mental heath and medical conditions that may add to the burden of coping with recovery from the wildfires.
 A broad range of emotional reactions are to be expected.
+The most notable mental health crisis we may all be facing is an acute stress reaction.

 Symptoms of Acute Stress Reaction (ASR)